-- Trustees have a clear policy on willingness to accept under-performance due to market conditions. - Trustees take into account the risks associated with their liabilities' valuation and management. - Trustees analyse factors affecting long-term

-- performance and receive advice on how these impact on the scheme and its liabilities. - Trustees have a legal requirement to establish and operate internal controls. - Trustees consider whether the investment strategy is consistent with the scheme sponsor's objectives and ability to pay.
+- Trustees have a clear policy on willingness to accept underperformance due to market conditions. - Trustees take into account the risks associated with their liabilities' valuation and management. - Trustees analyse factors affecting long-term performance and receive advice on how these impact on the scheme and its liabilities. - Trustees have a legal requirement to establish and operate internal controls. - Trustees consider whether the investment strategy is consistent with the scheme sponsor's objectives and ability to pay.

-Full compliance.
-Asset allocation forms part of the customised benchmark proposed by the fund's actuary following an asset/liability study and consulted on by the fund's actuary, investment advisors and independent advisor, and then recommended to the Investment Board.
+• Full compliance.
+Asset allocation forms part of the customised benchmark proposed by the Fund's investment advisor following an asset/liability study and consulted on by the Fund's actuary and independent advisor, and then recommended to the Investment Board.
 Fund managers have discretion to position their portfolios around their agreed benchmark within ranges set out in the SIP, consistent with the performance objectives of the fund.
-Whilst the fund's aspiration is that the active managers will out-perform their benchmarks at all times, allowances must be made for the firms to have periods of under-performance, while delivering good performance over the long term.
+Whilst the Fund's aspiration is that the active managers will outperform their benchmarks at all times, allowance is made for the managers to have periods of underperformance, while delivering good performance over the long term.

-Principle 4: Performance Assessment (Former Principle 8)
+Principle 4: Performance Assessment

 Trustees should arrange for the formal measurement of the performance of the investments, investment managers and advisors.
-Trustees should also periodically make a formal policy assessment of their own effectiveness as a decision-making body and report on this to scheme members.
+Trustees should also periodically make a formal policy assessment of their own effectiveness as a decisionmaking body and report on this to scheme members.